ombulabs/blog/_posts/2017-10-16-upgrade-to-rails-3-1.md

 ```

 <h2 id="next-steps">7.
 Next steps</h2>
-After you get your application propertly running in Rails 3.1, you will probably want to keep working on this Rails upgrade journey.
+After you get your application properly running in Rails 3.1, you will probably want to keep working on this Rails upgrade journey.
 So don't forget to check our complete [Rails upgrade series](https://www.ombulabs.com/blog/tags/upgrades) to make that easy.